yitistica/month/README.rst

 About
 -----
 This is a util package that handles datetime at month level.
 The package is made up of two modules: *month* and *x_month*.
-The *month* module supplies the base classes for manipulating month in a similar fashion as how *datetime* module is built.
+The *month* module supplies the base classes for manipulating month-level time and is built in a similar fashion to *datetime* module.
 The *x_month* module extended the base classes from the *month* module to include additional functionalities.